caitlinturnidge/lmnh-plant-pipeline/dashboard/README.md

 # LMNH Plant Sensors Dashboard

-This repository contains the code for the LMNH Plant Sensors Dashboard, a real-time data visualisation tool for the Liverpool Natural History Museum.
+This repository contains the code for the **Plant Health Tracker**™, a real-time data visualisation tool for the Liverpool Natural History Museum.
 The dashboard provides real-time and historical data on plant health, allowing the museum staff to monitor and manage their gardens effectively.

 #### Here's what it looks like...